uittorio/file-template-generator/README.md

 ```

-This is where you save the file
+This is where you save the file.

 If you define a path of *test-folder* it will create the file inside test-folder and create the folder for you

 **parameters**